ccrabbe/channelsmin/README.md

 # channelsmin2

-This is an minimal example of how I set up django channels 2.2 in oTree apps for oTree > 2.3.0b5, as described <a href="https://otree.readthedocs.io/en/latest/misc/django.html#real-time-and-websockets"> in the oTree documentation</a>.
+This is an minimal example of how I set up django channels 2.2 in oTree apps for oTree > 2.5.8, as described <a href="https://otree.readthedocs.io/en/latest/misc/django.html#real-time-and-websockets"> in the oTree documentation</a>.

 Older versions of this project demonstrated how to use channels 1.x for oTree < 2.3.0b5.
 You can check out versions from March 19 2019 or before for that revision.
+For versions between 2.3.0b5 and 2.5.8, see the revisions before June 22 2020.

 It loads a page which has a single button which forwards every member of the group to the next page when any single player clicks it.<br>
 You can see a demo here: https://channelsmin.herokuapp.com/demo/